sage-org/sage-org.github.io/index.md

 * When the server picks a query in the queue, if the query has a save state 'Si', then it restarts the query from this state.

-The animation below illstrates how web preemption handles one query:
+The animation below illustrates how web preemption handles one query:

 ![web preemption animation](anim.gif)